YOU ARE IN: SAGA III — THE ARCHITECTURE

 About This Research

 The Infrastructure of Thought examines the physical environment as cognitive infrastructure.
-The five papers in this series document how the workspace, the light environment, the movement environment, and the food environment each shape the biological conditions under which cognition operates — and how each has been degraded by environments designed for real estate efficiency, entertainment engagement, industrial productivity, and food profitability rather than cognitive health.
+The seven papers in this series document how the workspace, the light environment, the movement environment, the food environment, the sleep environment, and the acoustic environment each shape the biological conditions under which cognition operates — and how each has been degraded by environments designed for real estate efficiency, entertainment engagement, industrial productivity, and food profitability rather than cognitive health.

 The series makes a specific claim: the degradation is not incidental.
 The built environment in each domain has been optimized for the interests of the institutions that design it — real estate developers, device manufacturers, employers, food companies — whose interests diverge systematically from the cognitive interests of the people who inhabit it.
 This is environmental capture.